GeorgeArutyunyan/GeorgeArutyunyan/README.md

 ---

--:nerd_face: At thins moment I study online in Netology school to be "Python Developer".
+-:nerd_face: At this moment I study online in Netology school to be "Python Developer".

 ---